axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 | 4 characters | $100/year |
 | 3 characters | $300/year |

+### Starting price

+The starting price of an auctioned domain is calculated in RON.
+Internally, it's $5 for 5-character, $100 for 4-character, and $300 for 3-character names.
+RNS, however, converts the USD value to RON using the RON moving average price for the last 7 days, by the time auction starts.

 ## Before you start

 Before registering an auctioned domain, install [Ronin Wallet](https://wallet.roninchain.com) and create an account.